Let’s face it, vegans; we can be a bit annoying sometimes.

 Are you ready?

 - Choose the other person very carefully.
-If you want to truly plant the vegan seeds, you will have to know who is worth talking to.
-There are many people who are already open to the idea of veganism – even if they are not aware of it yet – but there are many others who are simply not even close to it.
-If you’re going to waste your energy on people, at least pick the good ones.
+If you want to truly plant the vegan seeds, you will have to know who is worth talking to because some people aren’t.
+There are many humans who are already open to the idea of veganism – even if they are not aware of it yet – but there are many others who are simply not even close to it.
+If you’re going to waste your energy on people, at least pick the good ones who are showing interest in veganism.

 - Choose words that you would use in your day to day conversations.
 If I met someone and talked about animal rights with them, I would use the same words that I am using right now, I wouldn’t become more radical or milder.
 People can sense when you are trying to be someone that you are not and it doesn’t vibe with them.
 Don’t curse if you wouldn’t do that with someone you just met, and don’t use words you think sound smart if they don’t come naturally to you.